-With the foundation of an own research data centre in 2004 the BA followed a recommendation of the KVI in order to facilitate and standardize access to micro data on the German labour market.
-Just one year after the FDZ has started its work, numerous researchers had applied successfully for data access which impressively demonstrated the necessity and the usefulness of such kind of institution.
-Therefore, Kohlmann in 2005 already concluded that the setup of the FDZ was a step "into the right direction" (p.
-444).
+With the foundation of its own research data centre in 2004 the BA followed a recommendation of the KVI in order to facilitate and standardize access to microdata on the German labour market.
+Just one year after the FDZ started its work, numerous researchers had applied successfully for data access demonstrating the necessity and the usefulness of such a kind of institution.

-sNow, five years after its foundation, this assessment has definitely turned out to be true.
-The FDZ has become one of the most important suppliers of micro data on the German labour market.
-It has been positively evaluated twice (by the Council for Social- and Economic Data (Rat für Sozial- und Wirtschaftsdaten) in 2006 and by the German Council of Science and Humanities (Wissenschaftsrat) in 2007) and acquired an excellent national and international reputation.
-Beside the comparatively easy ways of data access and the high research potential of the data, elaborate documentation and excellent individual counseling were responsible for the development in the demand for the data.
+Now, five years after its foundation, the FDZ has become one of the most important suppliers of microdata on the German labour market.
+It was positively evaluated by the Council for Social and Economic Data (Rat für Sozial- und Wirtschaftsdaten) in 2006 and by the German Council of Science and Humanities (Wissenschaftsrat) in 2007 which confirmed the FDZ is an internationally unique institution: "The Research Data Centre (focusing on methods and data access) is an internationally visible, indispensable service institution, unique in Europe and a prime example to other institutions, possessing large datasets of scientific importance".
+(German Council of Science and Humanities 2007, p.
+55).
+Besides the comparatively easy data access methods, elaborate documentation and the high research potential of the data were responsible for the development in the demand for the data.